-Note: In certain circumstances, allow for a maximum of 15 minutes after turning the key switch to the OFF position before turning the battery disconnect switch to the OFF position.
+Note: Allow the full 2 minutes after turning the key switch to the OFF position before turning the battery disconnect switch to the OFF position.
 Refer to Operation and Maintenance Manual, "Battery Disconnect Switch" for more information.

-2. Position the suitable container under the DEF tank , drain the existing DEF from the tank.
+2. Drain the existing DEF from the DEF tank.

-Note: All DEF/ Distilled water drained or flushed during this procedure must be disposed of as per local regulations and mandates.
+Note: All DEF drained or flushed during this procedure must be disposed of as per local regulations and mandates.